 Monolaurin Benefits Summary:

-- Monolaurin is a unique medium chain fat that your body makes when consuming coconut oil.
+- Monolaurin is a unique medium-chain fat that your body makes when consuming coconut oil.
 The body’s conversion is inefficient & so supplementing is best.
 Supplementation is safe for those with coconut allergies.
 Monolaurin will also not negatively affect cholesterol ratios.

 - Monolaurin has potent antiviral, antibacterial, anti-fungal, & anti-parasitic properties against a wide range of microbes.
 It works by lysing the cell, interfering with signal communication on the membrane, disrupting biofilm formation, or preventing microbe attachment or assembly to your cells.

 - When supplementing with monolaurin, start low and work your way up as you may experience “die-off” symptoms from taking too much too soon.
-Work up to a 1 full teaspoon three times a day of the pellets (equivalent to 3000mg three times per day if using monolaurin capsules).
+Work up to 1 full teaspoon three times a day of the pellets (equivalent to 3000mg three times per day if using monolaurin capsules).
 Some monolaurin protocols may call for taking more as long as higher intakes do not trigger die-off.

 - Monolaurin is available as an oral supplement known as Ultimate Monolaurin in the form of pellets, as well as monolaurin capsules from Ecological Formulas.
-For capsules, we use Natural Cure Labs Monolaurin which is the most affordable capsule version for the potency that we have found.In my practice, I most commonly use Ultimate Monolaurin that is available in 7oz and 21oz jars.
+For capsules, we use Natural Cure Labs Monolaurin which is the most affordable capsule version for the potency that we have found.In my practice, I most commonly use Ultimate Monolaurin which is available in 7oz and 21oz jars.